linuxdeepin/wiki.deepin.org/en/About_Deepin/Deepin_Community.md

 &emsp; With this manifesto, we hope to clearly present the following goals to members of the deepin open source community:

-- To build an exchange platform with the concept of "openness, transparency, freedom, sharing and collaboration"
+- To build an exchange platform with the concept of "open, transparency, freedom, sharing and cooperation"
-- Let the concept of "openness, transparency, freedom, sharing and collaboration" be better spread to benefit more people
+- Let the concept of "open, transparency, freedom, sharing and cooperation" be better spread to benefit more people
-- Follow the principle of "openness and transparency", let more people understand and urge our work
+- Follow the principle of "open and transparency", let more people understand and urge our work
-- Build deepin operating system into top open source operating system through community collaboration
+- Build deepin operating system into top open source operating system through community cooperation
 - Promote the development of other open source software through community agreements

 ## Contribution